Classic chocolate chip cookies

 Though there is no freeze time required, I do encourage you to only bake the amount of cookies that you plan to eat within a day or so.
 The scooped dough will freeze incredibly well if you don't plan to enjoy the full batch right away, and then you can have a fresh baked classic chocolate chip cookie any time.

-I chose to use chopped semisweet chocolate for this recipe instead of chips, but chips would absolutely work.
-I like to use chopped chocolate because I find it melts better and really spreads nicely throughout the dough.
-My favorite brand of semisweet chocolate is Guittard whenever I can find it, especially their super cookie chips (I chop them only a little) or their bars of semisweet chocolate.
+I chose to use two different types of semisweet chocolate chips for this recipe, but any type of chunks or chopped chocolate would absolutely work.
+I always love using chopped chocolate because I find it melts better and really spreads nicely throughout the dough.
+My favorite brand of semisweet chocolate is Guittard whenever I can find it, especially their super cookie chips (which I used here in combination with their regular semisweet chocolate chips) or their bars of semisweet chocolate.
 In a pinch I stick with Ghirardelli bars which totally do the trick.

 Originally, I wanted this to be a "no equipment" recipe but I found that the best end result came from using a stand mixer.
 If you don't have a stand mixer, I would recommend using a hand mixer.
 You can totally get away without a mixer, you just will need to spend a bit of extra time creaming your butter and sugar together by hand and know that the end result may differ a little.
 If you're looking for a no equipment cookie, I can't recommend anything better than my brown butter chocolate chip cookies!

-1 stick (1/2 cup) unsalted butter at room temperature
+9 tablespoons unsalted butter at room temperature 127g

 1 teaspoon vanilla extract

 1/4 teaspoon salt

 8 oz (1 1/4 cup) semisweet chocolate of choice